Banks : We Don’t Follow The Official HARP 2.0 Mortgage Guidelines

 In October 2011, the government updated its initial HARP program as "HARP 2.0" and one of the program's mainstay is that HARP-homeowners can't be held captive by their current lender.
 The HARP rulebook says HARP homeowners can apply for a mortgage with any bank that's a HARP program participant.

-This becomes especially important in the content of the Fed's Senior Loan Officer Survey.Banks reported to what extent credit scores, loan-to-value and the ability of a HARP applicant to document income affected their willingness or ability to offer HARP mortgages.
+This becomes especially important in the context of the Fed's Senior Loan Officer Survey.Banks reported to what extent credit scores, loan-to-value and the ability of a HARP applicant to document income affected their willingness or ability to offer HARP mortgages.

 Here's what they said :